qgis/QGIS-Documentation/source/docs/user_manual/working_with_ogc/server/services.rst

     http://localhost/qgis_server/wfs3/collection_one/items.json?bbox=-180,-90,180,90

-If the *CRS* of the the bounding box is different than WGS84 (*http://www.opengis.net/def/crs/OGC/1.3/CRS84*) a different *CRS* can be specified by using an additional optional parameter ``bbox-crs``, the *CRS* format identifier must be in the *OGC URI* format, such as:
+If the *CRS* of the bounding box is different than WGS84 (*http://www.opengis.net/def/crs/OGC/1.3/CRS84*) a different CRS can be specified by using an additional optional parameter ``bbox-crs``.
+The CRS format identifier must be in the `OGC URI <http://www.opengis.net/def/crs/>`_ format:

 URL example: